AnkurDubey09/Exercises/README.md

     npm run test '@<tag_name>' OR npx wdio run ./wdio.conf.js --cucumberOpts.tagExpression '@<tag_name>'

+  e- To run the test in HEADLESS mode, please run 'npm run test_headless' command on terminal.

 4- To generate the report, run 'npm run gen_report' on terminal.
 This framework uses "allure" reporter for reporting.

 Scenarios: Please refer the 'SCENARIOS.md' for the scenarios.